 It is essential to know the distinction between the different types of agents.
-We have discussed exclusive buyer’s agents, but it is worthwhile to understand the other types of agents, and which parties they represent.
+We have discussed exclusive buyer’s agents, but it is worth understanding the other types of agents and which parties they represent.
 There are three types of agency relationships you should know.
-Below we discuss buyer’s agent vs. listing agents as well as dual agents.
+Below we discuss buyer’s agents vs. listing agents as well as dual agents.

-As the name suggests, a buyer’s agent represents the home buyer, and that is who he/she owes a fiduciary duty.
-The National Association of Exclusive Buyer Agents is an organization comprised solely of brokers and agents that only represent buyers while following a strict Code of Ethics and Standards of Practice.
+As the name suggests, a buyer’s agent represents the home buyer, and that is who they owe a fiduciary duty.
+Therefore, the National Association of Exclusive Buyer Agents comprises solely brokers and agents representing buyers while following a strict Code of Ethics and Standards of Practice.

-In representing a buyer’s interests, a buyer’s agent scours listings in search of those that are appropriate for his/her client, schedules showings, and, if you like the property, conducts a comps analysis to help you formulate an offer.
-He/she also negotiate the final price and advises you when it is appropriate to move on.
+In representing a buyer’s interests, a buyer’s agent scours listings searching for those appropriate for their client, schedules showings, and conducts a comps analysis to help you formulate an offer if you like the property.
+They also negotiate the final price and advises you when it is appropriate to move on.

 A home buyer does not pay the agent directly.
-His/her Buyer’s Agent split with the seller’s agent.
+Instead, their Buyer’s Agent split with the seller’s agent.

-It is important to remember that the seller has his/her representation.
+It is important to remember that the seller has their representation.
 This person is called the seller’s agent or the listing agent.
 The listing agent and seller have a contractual arrangement.
-As a seller, if you do not like your agent or feel he/she is not doing the job properly, you are stuck with him/her for some time.
+As a seller, if you do not like your agent or feel they are not doing the job properly, you are stuck with them for some time.
 The only way out before the contract’s expiration is for the seller’s agent to agree to end the relationship.

-The listing agent is seeking the highest price but will consider other factors in consideration of his/her client’s interest.
-These include the buyer’s ability to pass the board’s interview and the strength of his/her financials.
+The listing agent is seeking the highest price but will consider other factors in consideration of their client’s interest.
+These include the buyer’s ability to pass the board’s interview and the strength of their financials.

 What is a Dual Agent?What is a Dual Agent?

 They are putting the buyer at a disadvantage.
-Remember, the seller compensates the agent, with the payout based on the sales price.
-The agent has an economic incentive to enter into a dual agency since he/she collects the entire commission, typically splitting it equally with the broker.
-Contrasts with the usual situation where the listing agent divides his/her commission evenly with the buyer’s agent.
+Remember, the seller compensates the agent with the payout based on the sales price.
+The agent has an economic incentive to enter into a dual agency since they collect the entire commission, typically splitting it equally with the broker.
+This contrasts with the usual situation where the listing agent divides their commission evenly with the buyer’s agent.